Wales One World Film Festival: Description

-The festival is supported by Ffilm Cymru Wales, the BFI's Festivals Fund (which provides funding from The National Lottery), Arts Council of Wales, and(in 2021) the Welsh Government's Cultural Recovery Fund.
+The festival is supported by Ffilm Cymru Wales, the Film Hub Wales (as part of the BFI Film Audience Network (FAN), made possible by The National Lottery), the Arts Council of Wales.
+In 2021 the Festival was also supported by the Welsh Government's Cultural Recovery Fund while in 2025 it received the Jobs Protection and Resilience Fund from the Arts Council of Wales.
 It is dedicated to world cinema, screening films mostly from Africa, Asia and Latin America, aiming to show under-represented national cinema industries.
 Its specialised programming allows for "visionary cinema" to be screened in a way that regular circuits do not allow.